-At the beginning of the month, use our free budgeting worksheet, a budgeting app, or an Excel spreadsheet to track all of your household’s income, including your monthly salary, bonuses, money you collect from investments, and any other revenue streams you have.
+At the beginning of the month, use our budgeting worksheet, a budgeting app, or an Excel spreadsheet to track all of your household’s income, including your monthly salary, bonuses, money you collect from investments, and any other revenue streams you may have.

 2. Calculate your monthly expenses